Enhancing Sliding Performance with Aerial Robots: Analysis and Solutions for Non-Actuated Multi-Wheel Configurations

 \section{Validation}

-In this section, we present the validation of the control design in Sec.\ref{sec:control} and benchmark the tip-over avoidance guidelines in Sec.~\ref{sec:guidelines} under realistic systematic uncertainties.
-To test the robustness of the proposed approaches in risky scenarios, e.g., sliding \new{maneuvers}, we use simulations to avoid hazardous operations of the real platform.
+In this section, we present the validation of the high-level control design in Sec.\ref{sec:control} and benchmark the mechanical design guidelines in Sec.~\ref{sec:guidelines} under measured systematic uncertainties.
+To test the robustness of the proposed approaches in risky scenarios, e.g., sliding maneuvers and small pushing force, we use simulations to avoid hazardous operations of the real platform.
 Moreover, to take into account the uncertainties from the real low-level system, we identify the force and torque uncertainties at the \ac{com} of the system using FT sensor measurements from physical experiments.
 Later, a simulator based on the system in Fig.~\ref{fig:force} is built to simulate the tip-over problem for passive sliding with fully-actuated aerial vehicles.
 We calibrate the simulator based on the experimentally determined uncertainties in force-torque application and end-effector pressure sensing.
 The measured uncertainties take into account the modeling errors from force estimation, state estimation, low-level control, and sensor noises.